dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/RestoreTable.md

 * The table to which you are restoring must already exist in the database.
 * The source and destination tables must have the same DDL, including the same primary keys and unique constraints.
-* The source and destinatoin tables must have the same indexes.
+* The source and destination tables must have the same indexes.

 {% include splice_snippets/enterpriseonly_note.md %}